 That’s a double win if you ask me!

 Then once it’s posted onto Pinterest.
 I can then pick it up with Tailwind and schedule it to all the other relevant boards it fits on to.
 And then lastly my best of Individual Obligation board.
 After which I’ll consider sharing them to Pinterest group boards I’ve found and joined using this method.
-On top of the Tailwind Tribes, I am a part of.
+On top of the Tailwind Communities, I am a part of.